 “This is the worst nightmare,” Geffrard told the station.
 “This is not how I raise my kids.
 This is not how they’re raised, so if that happened they need to get arrested.”

-Geffrard called 911 when she saw her daughter Janeth in the stolen car in Sunrise Wednesday night.
+Geffrard called 911 when she saw her daughter Janeth in the stolen car, a 2015 Toyota Corolla, in Sunrise Wednesday night.

 Sunrise Police ran the tag and discovered the vehicle had been carjacked from a North Miami parking two days earlier.
 Video captured the carjacking.